FENECON Industrial S — Assembly and Operating Instructions

 The revision number of the Battery energy storage system reflects the hardware structure.
 If differences occur in the course of modifications, this is indicated and described in these operating instructions by means of a revision number.
 If no explicit revision number is specified, the description applies to all revision levels.

-The FENECON Industrial S is a compact industrial Battery energy storage system consisting of various modules.
-In particular, these include efficient inverters, the FENECON energy management system (FEMS) and a powerful automotive full pack including thermal management.
+The FENECON Industrial S is a compact industrial electrical energy storage system consisting of various modules.
+These include, in particular, efficient inverters, the FENECON Energy Management System (FEMS) and a powerful automotive full pack including thermal management.

-The FENECON Industrial S Battery energy storage system is available with an inverter output of 92 or 184 kVA and a capacity of 82 or 164 kWh.
+The FENECON Industrial S electrical energy storage system is available with an inverter output of 92 or 184 kVA and a capacity of 82 or 164 kWh.

-The FENECON Industrial S is a power storage system for outdoor installation.
+The FENECON Industrial S is an electrical energy storage system for outdoor installation.

 4.1.
 System structure

-Inverters and the air conditioning unit are located in the upper area of the energy storage system.
+The inverters and the climate control unit are located in the upper part of the system.
 The all-round cladding grilles protect the components against direct weathering and contact.
-In addition, the surrounding grilles allow ideal ventilation of the components for Cooling.
-The grilles must not be covered and the minimum clearances in section 6.4 must be observed.
+In addition, the surrounding grilles allow ideal ventilation of the components for cooling.
+The grilles must not be covered and the minimum distances from the section [Selecting and preparing the installation site] must be observed.

-The batteries and electrical components are located in the lower area of the system; this area is sealed off from the outside.
+The batteries and electrical components are located in the lower part of the system.
+This area is watertight to the outside.

 Position | Component | Comment |